Call for Applications

 Respiratory therapy is an evidence-based profession.
 There exists a perpetual need for a current body of evidence that addresses relevant and priority practice issues in respiratory therapy.
 This body of knowledge is essential to support the clinical decision-making undertaken by respiratory therapists every day.
 To best ensure research is adequately focused on the evidence needs of the patient and family, research initiatives that are important to the respiratory therapy (RT) profession—and the people they provide services to—should be supported.

 In 2019 a grant fund was established by the CSRT Board of Directors to support RT research.
 This fund allows for an annual research grant of up to $10,000 for original research related to respiratory therapy.
 The Grant Application is available here in a fillable PDF format (Word version here).
-The deadline for applications for the 2024 grant is March 1, 2024.
-Applications must be completed in accordance with the Guidelines and Policies for Submission of Grant Applications (see below) and forwarded by email to: editor@csrt.com.
+The deadline for applications for the 2025 grant is March 1, 2025.
+Applications must be completed in accordance with the Guidelines and Policies for Submission of Grant Applications (see below) and forwarded by email to: [email protected].

 Guidelines and Requirements for Submission of Grant Applications